Research Projects

 Electronic properties of transition metal dichalcogenides (TMDs)

-Transition metal dichalcogenides (TMDs) are a family of two-dimensional materials with broad electronic properties ranging from semiconductors to semi-metal and superconductors.
+Transition metal dichalcogenides (TMDs) are a family of two-dimensional materials with broad electronic properties ranging from semiconductors to semimetal and superconductors.
 In our laboratory we focus on semiconductors (e.g. MoS2 and WSe2).
-We investigate the band structure of mono- [1], bi- [2], and trilayer [3,4] MoS2 by means of magnetotransport experiments.
-We further take advantage of the large band gap (1-2 eV) to define nanostructures, demonstrating gate-defined quantum point-contact [5], as well as quantum dots [3].
-In our future research projects we exploit the intrinsic spin-orbit coupling of TMDs in graphene-based qunatum devices.
+We investigate the band structure of MoS2 by means of magneto transport experiments [1,2].
+Furthermore, we take advantage of the large band gap (1-2 eV) to define nanostructures, demonstrating gate-defined quantum point-contact [3], as well as quantum dots [4].
+In addition to studying nanostructures in TMDs, we also work on graphene-based quantum devices combined with TMDs, exploiting the enhanced spin-orbit interaction [5].

 References: